glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ### Calling the Auto Deploy Link

 Simply replace the API link with the Auto Deploy link.
-If the service has its own route, add the relevant path after the Auto Deploy link.
-For example, the API request path for the service I deployed is `/v1/audio/speech`.
+If the service provides its own routing, add the relevant path after the Auto Deploy link.
+For example, the API request path for the service is deployed as `/v1/audio/speech`.

 ```bash
 curl -X POST "https://tw-01.sgw.glows.ai:xxxxxx/v1/audio/speech" \